framely/community/docs/reference/annotations/fillstrategy.md

 ::::

 #### Overview
-Conditional strategy gives builder a way to specify when or when not to prompt users for their choice on a given slot, by means of a boolean expression.
-As always, the slot used in this condition expression should be earlier than the current slot and bot behavior, when you reference a later slot in condition is not defined and can change without notice.
+Conditional strategy allows the builder to specify a code expression to decide whether to prompt users for a given slot.
+As always, the slot used in this conditional expression should be earlier than the current slot, and bot behavior when referencing a later slot in the condition is not defined.

-Like Always strategy, the Conditional strategy is also orthogonal or casts no constrains to other annotations in the [slot filling](./overview.md#five-stages-of-slot-filling) pipeline with the condition expression is evaluated to true.
-When it is evaluated to false, however, the slot will be left with unfilled and bot will move to the next slot or response.
+Like the Always strategy, the Conditional strategy is also orthogonal and imposes no constraints on other annotations in the [slot filling pipeline](./overview.md#five-stages-of-slot-filling) when the condition expression evaluates to true.
+However, when it evaluates to false, the slot will be left unfilled and the bot will move on to the next slot or response.

 Conditional strategy is easy to set up:
-- Pick a slot, set its Fill Strategy to **Conditional** then, specify the conditional expression in the code-entry box, which should be a boolean expression in kotlin sense.
+- Pick a slot, set its Fill Strategy to Conditional then, specify the Kotlin Boolean code expression in input box.
-- Provide at least one template in Prompt for bot to generate natural language response.
+- Add template in Prompt so bot knows how to request information from user.

-#### How to use
+#### How to Use
-Conditional strategy is useful for conditionally required slots.
-When slots are only required under some condition according to business logic, a conditional strategy can be used.
+The Conditional strategy is useful for slots that are conditionally required.
+When a slot is required only under certain conditions according to business logic, you can use the Conditional strategy.

 ### Gated
-#### Motivation
-Some time, the information you want to collect from user might be too heavy or considered to be intrusive, so it is customary to ask permission from a user to get into details.
-For example, to figure out how long a patient had fever, is it on and off? what is the highest temperature, etc, directly poking on this can be a bit odd for the user.
+Sometimes, the information you want to collect from the user might be too sensitive or intrusive, so it is customary to ask for their permission to delve into details.
+For example, if you want to find out how long a patient has had a fever, whether it is intermittent or continuous, and what their highest recorded temperature was, it would be considered inappropriate to ask such questions directly without asking for the user's consent first.

 :::: conversation
 ::: bot Bot
 Since when have you had fever?